bazelbuild/bazel/site/docs/bazel-and-java.md

 Follow these guidelines when creating your BUILD files:

-*  Use one BUILD file per package containing Java sources.
+*  Use one BUILD file per directory containing Java sources, because this improves build performance.

 *  Every BUILD file should contain one `java_library` rule that looks like this: